kdgregory/pomutil/docs/AppVersion.md

   If used, parent references are updated along with the project version.
 The same rules apply: either the parent must match the specified `fromVersion` or you must enable auto-update.

+* Update dependency reference: `--updateDependency`

+  This flag is used to update references to a dependency, which is useful when propagating release versions to other projects.
+It takes two parameters, group ID and artifact ID; it will update either explicit dependencies (or dependency management specifications) or make a best effort to update properties referenced in dependencies (simple properties can be updated, properties that themselves depend on properties or use substitution logic cannot be updated).